jameshughes89/cs102/src/site/asn4.rst

 not find it to be all that helpful myself.
 I suggest you do some digging around online or find some YouTube videos that explain all the details.

+Things of note related to Huffman Codes to look out for

+    * How data is stored within nodes in a binary tree structure
+    * How a priority queue can be used
+    * How the nodes are ordered
+    * How to encode
+    * How to decode

 Part 2 --- Complete Huffman Nodes